UNdot33K/ScriptKiddie_AV/README.md

 9. Place there your created lnk.

-Note: The install.bat included in the repository does all the above and asks your permission in every step, although it may or many not be able to download the utilities and it that case it will notify you so you can do it manually.
+Note: The install.bat included in the repository does all the above and asks your permission in every step, although it may or may not be able to download the utilities and it that case it will notify you so you can do it manually.
 Run install.bat using elevated privileges (right click on the file and run as administrator).